FaserF/hassio-addons/switchcraft/DOCS.md

 - `trace`: Show every detail, like all called internal functions.
 - `debug`: Shows detailed debug information.
 - `info`: Normal (usually) interesting events.
+- `notice`: Significant normal events that should be brought to attention.
 - `warning`: Exceptional occurrences that are not errors.
 - `error`: Runtime errors that do not require immediate action.
 - `fatal`: Something went wrong which causes the program to stop.